Nathaniel Fanning

 Fanning continued to serve under Jones aboard his new ship Alliance and later Ariel.
 Fanning then served as second-in-command aboard the privateer Count de Guichen.
 On March 23, 1781, they set sail from Morlaix and for many weeks ransomed or sunk numerous enemy vessels.
 But on May 4, the privateer was captured by Aurora and Fanning was again made prisoner, but paroled after six weeks.

 On December 3, 1781, Fanning sailed from Ostend aboard Eclipse and had another productive cruise, returning to Dunkirk on March 6, 1782.
 While Eclipse was being refitted, Fanning made two trips to London, once as a spy and once to deliver peace proposals from the court of French King Louis XVI.
 On June 6, Eclipse left for the coast of Scotland under the command of Fanning.
 On August 11, Eclipse was chased by Jupiter, said to be the fastest ship in the Royal Navy.
 To escape Jupiter, Fanning ordered Eclipse to pass directly through the middle of the British Channel Fleet in broad daylight.
 To evade capture, he hoisted English colors and when hailed, answered that the ship was His Majesty's cutter Surprise.

 Two days later, Fanning was wounded in the left leg by a musketball while capturing Lord Howe.
 He sailed for Dunkirk and spent several weeks recovering.
 In October 1782, he was commissioned as lieutenant in the French Navy.
 On October 23, he sailed from Dunkirk in command of the privateer Ranger, but it was captured by a British cutter.
 Fanning was promptly exchanged, but his crew members, being Irish, were all executed as traitors.

 Returning to Dunkirk, Fanning set sail again on November 14, but was captured a fourth time by the British frigate Belle Poule.
-Fanning was placed in chains, and abused by the crew.
+Fanning was placed in chains and abused by the crew.
 He was rescued when his captors' ship was, in turn, captured by the French Navy.
-Learning that a peace treaty was imminent, Fanning attempted to launch yet another expedition against the British, but was unable to set sail before further privateering was prohibited.
+Learning that a peace treaty was imminent, Fanning attempted to launch yet another expedition against the British but was unable to set sail before further privateering was prohibited.

-Fanning returned to the United States and, on December 5, 1804, was commissioned a lieutenant in the U.S Navy.
-While stationed in Charleston, South Carolina, Lieutenant Fanning died of yellow fever on September 30, 1805, while commanding Gunboat Number 1.
+Fanning returned to the United States and on November 21, 1784, married Elizabeth Smith at Stonington, Connecticut.
+The couple had six children, five dying in infancy.
+Fanning was commissioned a lieutenant in the U.S. Navy on December 5, 1804.
+Stationed at Charleston, South Carolina, Lieutenant Fanning died of yellow fever on September 30, 1805, while commanding Gunboat No. 1.
+His memoirs were published after his death.

 During the American Revolution, two of Fanning's brothers, Gilbert and Thomas, were captured while serving aboard an American privateer and held prisoner on the prison hulk HMS Jersey, where Gilbert died.
 Fanning was also the brother of explorer Edmund Fanning and a first cousin of celebrated attorney John Wickham.

 Namesake

-Three ships in the United States Navy have been named USS Fanning for him.
+Three ships in the United States Navy have been named USS Fanning in honor of Nathaniel Fanning.